13. Sin And Atonement

 I, I am He Who blots out your transgressions for My own sake, and I will not remember your sins.

-6. The Second Temple remained standing for forty--one years after Jesus' death.
+6. The Second Temple remained standing for about 37 years after Jesus' died.
 During that period, millions of animals continued to be sacrificed on the altar.

 7. The entire sacrificial system will be reinstated in the Third Temple:

 ...their burnt offerings and their sacrifices will be accepted upon My altar, for My House shall be called a house of prayer for all peoples.

 For thus says the L-rd: "David shall never lack a man to sit on the throne of the House of Israel.
 Nor shall the Levitical priests lack a man in My presence to offer burnt offerings, burn meal offerings, and make sacrifices forever."